brownplt/iticse-in-flow-2014/report/sections/feedback.md

 Moreover, having a diversity of reviews, maybe even contradicting reviews, can be a starting point for valuable discussions in class.

-This kind of information can help to train reviewers to not submit "brain dumps" of everything that might possibly be wrong, but to provide valuable but concise reviews.
+The act of triaging reviews themselves can train reviewers to not submit "brain dumps" of everything that might possibly be wrong, but to provide valuable but concise reviews; the important metric is actionability, not volume of feedback.

 Instructors may seek to use meta-reviews to monitor the IFPR process.
 Given the quicker turn-around times inherent to IFPR, such monitoring